WeegeeNumbuh1/FlightGazer/README.md

   - If the `rgbmatrix` library is installed:
     - It needs to be accessible as a Python module globally or in the same home directory of the user that installed FlightGazer
     - Must be built using the adafruit script
+    - Note: if using a Raspberry Pi, the core `rgbmatrix` library [doesn't run on a Pi 5 or newer](https://github.com/hzeller/rpi-rgb-led-matrix/issues/1603).
+Use a Pi 4 or older.
   - `rgbmatrix` does not need to be installed to run FlightGazer, however. (see [Usage](#️-usage) section)
 - The physical RGB matrix hardware (again, not strictly necessary)
   - Recommended: Using the [adafruit matrix bonnet](https://www.adafruit.com/product/3211)